mpgarate/meowth/README.md

 meowth :: pokeball pikachu = 25;
  => ()
 ```
-use `pokedex()` to print a value
+Use a `pokedex()` [get information](https://www.youtube.com/watch?v=He1g6IZBUE0) on a pokemon or battle.
+The result is printed to stdout.

 ```
 meowth :: pokedex(mew);
 151
  => ()
 ```

-use `speak()` to print a bound variable name
+Most pokemon can only [say their own name](https://www.youtube.com/watch?v=7O9SSHU0zt8).
+Use `speak()` to print a bound variable name.

 ```
 meowth :: speak(pikachu);
 pikachu
  => ()
 ```
-`bike` is a variable binding which can be stolen.
-The original value can be given back someday (but usually isn't).
+`bike` is a variable binding which can be borrowed.
+The original value can be [given back someday](https://www.youtube.com/watch?v=GMJuSajbT40) (but usually isn't).
 It behaves like a stack.

 ```
 meowth :: bike b = 5;